Seeing & Looking

 I thought I was

-Your Haiku Photograph
+Making Your Haiku Photograph

 How do you make a haiku photograph?
 Begin by observing a passing moment, like a lightning bolt or a moment of human relations.
 You can also begin with a memory or association.
 Then make a camera image.
+To make decent haiku photos, make one each day.

 Think about what you perceived, heard, or sensed during your experience.
 Your short poem can be about what happened.
 It can capture what you imagined might have happened.
 Use simple language when writing your haiku.
 Let the words give your viewers a new point of view on your image.
 The best haiku photography does not give answers, it just opens a door. . .